 Conceived at a Barry Manilow concert in ’76, Andy was raised in a remote mountain village where he tamed wild beasts and learned the secrets of the ninja arts.
 OK, so that’s BS.

 It was a Neil Diamond concert.

-Since then he’s been busy teaching school, copywriting for several online marketing firms, playing exciting live drum and bass music, teaching martial arts in Japan for several years, and founding a company that has taught thousands of people to enjoy exercise and live healthier, more fulfilling lives.
+Since then he’s been busy teaching school, copywriting for several online marketing firms, playing exciting live drum and bass music, teaching martial arts in Japan, and founding a company that has taught thousands of people to enjoy exercise and live healthier, more fulfilling lives.

 Yeah, that’s kind of a big deal.

 “The biggest thing is just that I’ve always been drawn to teaching.
 I started helping my sensei when I was about ten or eleven, and it got me hooked on trying to find the most important detail in something that would connect with the student.
 I loved seeing the improvements they made when I did my job right.

 “Learning about physical conditioning was just something I thought I had to do to teach better.
 I’d see my students getting stuck in their techniques because they needed more strength or more flexibility, and I thought it was my responsibility to help them improve those things.
 So I got into fitness from a more academic perspective than most people – studying it more than actually working out.
 What workouts I did were always a means to an end so I could be better at my martial art and training my students.

 “Teaching and training took me to Japan, and I eventually found a job teaching English in public schools so I could live there full-time and practice Taido.